and-yliu/Fitness_Application/README.md

 ## User Stories:
 - I want to be able to add an new exercise to the workout collection and specify the name, description, exercise which part of the body, and duration.
-- I want to be able to see a list of exercise that I planned to do for today.
+- I want to be able to see a list of all exercise in my plan.
 - I want to be able to select a exercise and view its description in details.
 - I want to be able to sort the exercises that exercise the same part of the body together.